flawil-beavers/Future-Engineers_2025/README.md

 ### Software Architecture

-Our main program runs on python and runs asynchrounous.
+Our main program runs on python asynchronously.
 Thanks to the `asyncio` library, we can run multiple loops at the same time.
-The main components of our program are the image processing loop, the arduino communication loop, the main program loop and the webserver loop (if not in headless mode).
+The main components of our program are the image processing loop, the Arduino communication loop, the main program loop and the webserver loop (if not in headless mode).
 The following flowchart illustrates how these components interact:

 ```mermaid
 flowchart TD